Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 - annotation pipelines
 - spatially meaningful datasets
 - editing and authoring tools
+- shared editors, palettes, and websites built on one symbol reference
 - bilingual literacy materials
 - computational workflows that are not limited to video alone